tristanpenman/asteroids64/README.md

 To compile on Windows or Wine, you can run `compile.bat`.
 A script for running via wine has also been included in `build.sh`.

-To compile on Linux using the Modern SDK, run:
+To compile on Linux using the Modern SDK, simply run `make`.

-    make -f Makefile.modern

 ## Emulator Support